The Best Keto Bread

 However, you won’t feel any egg flavor in this recipe like in many keto bread recipes, as this particular keto bread recipe use only two egg yolk.

-The reason why most keto bread loaves have an eggy flavor comes from the large quantity of egg yolks used in the recipe.
+The reason why most keto bread loaves have an eggy flavor comes from the large number of egg yolks used in the recipe.
 This Almond Flour Bread recipe uses only two egg yolks.

-Therefore, you won’t have this issue in this keto bread recipe with almond flour.
-For a completely egg-free bread, check out my bread recipe.
+Therefore, you won’t have this issue in this bread recipe with almond flour.
+For completely egg-free bread, check out my bread recipe.

 How to make the bread fluffy?

-Below I listed my top 4 tips to make keto bread rise a bit more:
+Below I listed my top 4 tips to make the bread rise a bit more:

 For even more tips and tricks, check out my Keto Baking ebook.
 I share in there all my tricks to never fail a keto baking recipe!